schmug/GameOfLifeTracker/README.md

 ### Guns and Infinite Growth
 - **Gosper Glider Gun**: Creates an endless stream of gliders
 - **Puffer Train**: Moves while leaving behind debris that evolves

+### Sharing Patterns

+Use the **Share** button to copy a link representing your current grid.
+Opening that link will load the pattern automatically.

 ## Technologies Used